flatgeobuf/flatgeobuf/src/ts/README.md

 ### Prerequisites

-You must have [`yarn`](https://yarnpkg.com) installed.
+You must have [`pnpm`](https://pnpm.io) installed.

 ### Install FlatGeobuf dependencies

-    yarn install
+    pnpm install

 ### Build

 To compile the typescript into a javascript bundle

-    yarn run build
+    pnpm build

 See the `scripts` section in [package.json](../../package.json) for other actions.

 ### Testing the examples locally.

 The examples are hard coded to pull in the publicly released artifact.
-If you'd like to test against your local changes, after running `yarn build`, update the `<script src=` tags in the examples.
+If you'd like to test against your local changes, after running `pnpm build`, update the `<script src=` tags in the examples.

 For example: